Jiahao004/CapsuleGNN/README.md

 # Pytorch Capsule GNN
-A pytorch version of [Xinyi Z, Chen L. Capsule graph neural network[C], International conference on learning representations.
+A pytorch version implementation of [Xinyi Z, Chen L. Capsule graph neural network[C], International conference on learning representations.
 2018.](https://openreview.net/forum?id=Byl8BnRcYm)

 All the [datasets in torch-geometric](https://pytorch-geometric.readthedocs.io/en/latest/modules/datasets.html) can be used for this work.